Bill Walker a Welcome Addition in South Florida?

-At 6’6″ and 220 pounds, even before arriving in Kansas, Walker was about as much a sure thing as a high school basketball player can be.
-His game needed refinement, as that of most players his age do, but there was only one significant question about his future as an NBA-quality talent: Was a torn A.C.L. he had suffered during the summer AAU circuit in 2003 before moving to Ohio, from which he had made a complete recovery, cause for concern as a potential health risk?
+At 6’6″ and 220 pounds, even before arriving in Kansas, Walker was about as much a sure thing as a high school basketball player could be.
+His game needed refinement, as that of most players his age do, but there was only one significant question about his future as an NBA-quality talent: Was the torn right A.C.L. he had suffered in 2003, from which he had made a complete recovery, cause for concern as a potential health risk?

-Walker’s injury killed K-State’s chances at a tournament birth despite an impressive season overall.
-The school felt particularly snubbed due to the fact it was the first major-conference team not to make the NCAA tournament after winning 20 games overall and 10 games in conference.
-Kansas State ended the season 23–12 (10–6)–the most victories from a Wildcat team since 1987–1988, a year that saw them lose to the Kansas Jayhawks in the Elite Eight of the 1988 NCAA Tournament.
+Walker’s injury killed K-State’s chances at a tournament birth, despite the team’s impressive season overall.
+In fact, the school felt particularly slighted to be the first major-conference team not school make the NCAA tournament after winning 20 games overall and 10 games in conference.
+K-State ended the season 23–12 (10–6), the most victories from a Wildcat team since 1987–88, when they lost to the Kansas Jayhawks in the Elite Eight of the 1988 NCAA Tournament.

-Mayo had given a soft verbal commitment to join Walker playing for Huggins at Kansas State for the 2007-08 season, but retracted it when Huggins announced he would take the head coaching position at West Virginia.
+Mayo had given a soft verbal commitment to join Walker playing for Huggins at Kansas State for the 2007-08 season, but retracted it when Huggins announced he would take the head coaching position at West Virginia in April 2007.
 Mayo elected to play at USC.
 Walker opted to stay.

-The NCAA granted him a redshirt, allowing him to repeat his freshman season at Kansas State.
-Walker was efficient, averaging 16.1 points and 6.3 rebounds in 31 games, but he was again eclipsed by a star teammate, this time Michael Beasley.
 But by no means was Walker a sideshow.
-While not showing the electrifying Vince Carter-like athleticism he displayed in high school, partly due to the toll the injuries have taken on his knee and partly do to his added mass, Walker was still an explosive athlete.
-He went on to carry K-State during stretches of the team’s first round upset of USC in the 2008 NCAA tournament, while Beasley was on the bench dealing with foul trouble.
+While not showing the electrifying Vince Carter-like athleticism he displayed in high school, partly due to the toll the injuries had taken on his knees and partly due to his added mass, Walker was still an explosive athlete.
+He went on to carry K-State during stretches of the team’s first round upset of Mayo-led USC in the 2008 NCAA tournament, while Beasley was on the bench dealing with foul trouble.
 He wound up scoring 22 points on 7-12 shooting (including 3-4 from three-point range) in 30 minutes, out-dueling Mayo, who scored 20 points on 6-16 shooting in all 40 minutes of game action, in the process.
 The performance vaulted Walker back onto the radars of several NBA scouts.

-Walker and Beasley entered the 2008 NBA draft together, with Beasley a sure-fire top-two pick and Walker a possible lottery selection as well.
+Walker, Beasley and Mayo all entered the 2008 NBA draft together, with Beasley a sure-fire top-two pick, Mayo a sure-fire top-five pick and Walker a possible lottery selection.

 But during a pre-draft workout with the Golden State Warriors, Walker suffered yet another knee injury.
 This time it was a torn meniscus in his right knee.
-While not a serious injury — Dwyane Wade, by way of example, has played his entire NBA career after having the meniscus in his left knee completely removed in 2002 — it was cause for major concern.
+While not a serious injury, relatively speaking, it was cause for major concern.

 Having already suffered three significant knee surgeries, his dreams of being a first round pick, let alone a lottery pick, were shattered.
 In the evaluations of most executives, he was too big of a risk.

-The Wizards eventually selected him 47th in the 2008 NBA draft, and subsequently traded him to the Celtics for cash considerations.
-The Celtics signed him in August and, despite continuing to show incredible explosiveness, relegated him to the D-League after the 2008-09 preseason.
+The Wizards eventually selected him with the 47th overall pick in the second round of the 2008 NBA draft, and subsequently traded him to the Celtics for cash considerations.
+The Celtics signed him in August and, despite continuing to show incredible explosiveness, relegated him to the NBA Development League after the 2008-09 preseason.
 He spent the better part of season playing some impressive ball in the country’s inferior professional league.
-In 30.9 minutes over the course of 15 games, he shot 56% from the field and 40% from three-point range en route to 18.9 points and 5.3 rebounds.
+Averaging 30.9 minutes over the course of 15 games, he shot 56% from the field and 40% from three-point range, en route to 18.9 points and 5.3 rebounds per game.

-Then, on the first day of training camp for the Celtics the following season, Walker left practice with an injured right knee.
-An MRI revealed a re-torn meniscus, which required him to miss training camp as well as the first month of the regular season, and derailed his chances to make the squad.
+Walker was to finally get his shot during training camp with the Celtics in 2009.
+Until, of course, he again injured his right knee.
+An MRI revealed a re-torn meniscus, which required him to miss training camp as well as the first month of the regular season, in the process derailing his chances to make the squad.
 It was Walker’s third operation on his right knee, bringing the total number surgeries for the body’s two most weight-bearing joints to four.